Wondering how to build a website?

 A domain name is your address on the web.
 You want to choose it carefully because it will represent your brand to the world.

-- .com extension is my all-time favourite
+- .com extension is my all-time favorite

 - Keep it short

 - Easy to spell

 - Have the keyword – don’t stuff it

 Some hosting companies also help you get a domain name.